STEM

 DIY STEM

-This program is a hands-on, activity-based STEM curriculum which connects youth aged 9-12 to science themes they encounter regularly.
-Special attention is paid to connections of theory and application and the common interactions members have with these scientific principles.
-DIY STEM currently includes five modules: Energy and Electricity, Engineering Design, Food Chemistry, Science of Sports: Football.
+This program is a hands-on, activity-based STEM curriculum that connects youth aged 9-12 to science themes they encounter regularly.
+Special attention is paid to connections of theory and application, and the common interactions members have with these scientific principles.
+DIY STEM currently includes five modules: Energy and Electricity, Engineering Design, Food Chemistry, and Science of Sports: Football.

 My.Future